aniketambore/bijli_ln_wallet/README.md

 ## Opening Payment Channel
 Let's kick things off by understanding what a payment channel is, but don't worry; we'll keep it simple.
 In simple terms, a payment channel is like a financial relationship between two Lightning nodes.
 It's established by funding a 2-of-2 multisignature address from the two channel partners.

-Payment channels are built on top of 2-of-2 multisignature addresses.
+So, payment channels are built on top of 2-of-2 multisignature addresses.

 In summary, a multisignature address is where bitcoin is locked so that it requires multiple signatures to unlock and spend.
 In a 2-of-2 multisignature address, as used in the Lightning Network, there are two participating signers and both need to sign to spend the funds.